-- 1. Ask yourself whether your approach to feedback is specific to your current role or organization.
-If you have been more open to feedback in other roles or organizations, consider speaking to a coach or mentor about ways to make feedback more useful to your development. - 2.
-Make it a practice to write down your own developmental goals, and your benchmarks for success.
-Make sure that whenever you receive feedback, you have your own goals in mind, and relate the feedback to them.
-If you want, discuss this with a coach, colleague, or manager. - 3.
-Make it a practice to view feedback neutrally.
-We often receive the same feedback from different sources, so even if it is delivered in a manner not to our liking, the core message may have something of value. - 4.
-Frame the feedback in your own language.
-Reformulate it in your own words, and find examples from your own experience.
+- Ask yourself whether your approach to feedback is specific to your current role or organization.
+If you have been more open to feedback in other roles or organizations, consider speaking to a coach or mentor about ways to make feedback more useful to your development. - Try to view feedback neutrally.
+We often receive the same feedback from different sources, so even if it is delivered in a manner not to our liking, the core message may have something of value. - Frame feedback in your own words and find examples from your own experience.
 The more feedback is experienced as your own, the easier it is to relate to it and make it useful.

-Development and Coaching Guide: Making the Most of Your Power Profile[®]
+Development and Coaching Guide: Making the Most of Your Power Profile®